kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

     EOF
     ```

-    By default, the MetricPipeline will assure that a gateway is running in the cluster to push OTLP metrics.
-Additionally, the `input` allows you to enable different presets which enables additional metric collections.
-See the [metrics documentation](./../../04-metrics.md) for the available options.
+    By default, the MetricPipeline assures that a gateway is running in the cluster to push OTLP metrics.

+2. If you want to use additional metric collection, configure the presets under `input`.
+For the available options, see [Metrics](./../../04-metrics.md).

-1. Wait for the MetricPipeline to be in the `Running` state.
+3. Wait for the MetricPipeline to be in the `Running` state.
 To check the state, run:

    ```bash
    kubectl get metricpipelines